smizell/smizell.github.io/_posts/2016-11-17-hypermedia-design.markdown

 * **Workflows** are paths through the API that a user may take to accomplish some specific work.
 * **Definitions** define various semantics for the API.
-* **Protocols** is where we may the application logic and semantics to existing application protocols like HTTP.
+* **Protocols** is the section where we map the application logic and semantics to existing application protocols like HTTP.

 As we think through these areas, let's design an example API that allows for managing todos.
 We're going to keep it very simple for the sake of brevity.